 A: You may submit an unofficial transcript as part of your online application.
 If you are accepted into the program you may be required to provide an official transcript.

 Q: Can I send recommendations and transcripts separately, or do I need to submit all of my application materials together?

 A: You will be required to upload your unofficial transcript(s) and provide contact information for your two recommenders before you are able to submit your online application.
 Please be prepared to provide the following information for each of your recommenders: name, phone number, email address.

 Q: When on the deadline date will the application no longer be available?

-A: The application will no longer be available as of 12 a.m. midnight (PST) on the day of the deadline.
+A: The application will no longer be available as of 12 a.m. midnight (PST) on the day after the deadline.

 Q: May I visit the school for a tour?

-A: If you are in the area, the director of academic affairs or a conservatory associate will be happy to speak with you about our actor training programs.
+A: If you are in the area, the the Conservatory Coordinator will be happy to speak with you about our actor training programs.
 However, please read about the program and familiarize yourself with the application materials before your visit.
-You can make an appointment by emailing email@example.com.
+You can make an appointment by emailing firstname.lastname@example.org.

 Q: I sent in my application but haven't heard anything.
 Should I call the office?

 A: Please wait at least two weeks after your application has been submitted completely.
 When we process your application, we will send you an email to tell you which documents, if any, we are still missing.
 We will schedule a Zoom interview after all application materials have been received.